Robert Eagle

 As a professional he has represented three clubs, starting his career with Norwich City before playing for Inverness Caledonian Thistle and Grimsby Town.
 He moved into semi-professional football in 2012 following a loan spell with Alfreton Town he later played for Lowestoft Town, A.F.C.
 Sudbury and Leiston.
-In February 2020 he was convicted of sexual assault in a Norwich nightclub and was ordered to carry out 140 hours of unpaid work and put on the sex offender registry for 5 years.

 Playing career

 Norwich City

 Eagle was a product of the Norwich City youth system and made his first team debut on 19 September 2006 when he started Norwich's League Cup tie with league one outfit Rotherham United in which he helped Norwich to a 4–2 victory.
 He went on to make 10 league appearances before the end of the 2006–07 season.
 On 3 April 2007, Robert signed a new one-year contract with the club.

 Eagle did not feature under manager Glenn Roeder in the 2007–08 season, but was awarded a new one-year contract in the summer of 2008.
 However, in April 2009 he was released by the club.